DMD1070/DMD1070.github.io/lessons/4-css-intro.md

 Use today's remaining class time to:

 1. Style the Long Wharf Pizza menu you created last class.
+Change the background color of the page, some text colors, font styles, and type sizes.
+Reference the common CSS properties link above.
 2. Add a home page saved as `index.html`
 3. Markup this [index page text](/lesson_files/pizza_index.txt)
 4. Add an image to the home page